Oladayo-Ahmod/ZK-DAO/README.md

 # Overview

 website url : https://manta-dao-gamma.vercel.app/
-Manta DAO  is a platform that enables decentralized governance and operation of organizations that is built on MANTA blockchain.
-It allows users to become stakeholders by contributing a certain amount of resources.
+ZK DAO is a gasless platform that enables decentralized governance and operation of organizations that is built on zkSync sepolia testnet using zksync Paymaster.
+The platform allows users to become stakeholders by contributing a certain amount of resources.

 Stakeholders within the DAO have the ability to raise proposals, which are then voted upon by other stakeholders.
 The voting period for each proposal is stipulated to be 5 minutes.